Dan Patrick (sportscaster): Sports Jeopardy!

 On April 29, 2014, it was announced that Patrick would host Sports Jeopardy!, a sports-themed version of Jeopardy! shown on Crackle.
 The series debuted September 24, 2014, and featured Alex Trebek as a special guest reading the Final Jeopardy! clue in the third episode.
 Its last episode aired on December 7, 2016.

 Sportscasting school with Full Sail University

 In late October 2017, it was announced that Patrick would begin a Dan Patrick School of Sportscasting with Full Sail University in Winter Park, Florida.

 Personal life

 Patrick met his wife, Susan White, when he worked at CNN and she was a producer of CNN's Inside Politics.
 They have three daughters and a son.
 He received the University of Dayton Distinguished Alumni Award in 1997 and was inducted into the Mason High School Athletic Hall of Fame in 2000.

 Other appearances

 Film and television

-Patrick has made cameo appearances in many movies and TV shows, thanks in large part to his longtime friendship with actor Adam Sandler.
+Patrick has made cameo appearances in many movies and TV shows, usually as himself.
+Patrick has appeared in many Adam Sandler films after Sandler was snubbed by Patrick's long-time SportsCenter co-host Keith Olbermann after he declined playing the announcer role in Happy Gilmore which ended up going to Verne Lundquist.